Examples

 The situation

-Some of the hardest moments organizations face aren’t technical or operational.
-They involve unclear goals, competing priorities, and sustained pressure that makes even simple decisions feel heavy.
+Some of the hardest moments aren’t technical.
+They’re defined by unclear goals, competing priorities, and sustained pressure.
+Without a shared way to move forward, even simple decisions start to feel heavy.

 Head of Delivery and strategic advisor